vectorch-ai/ScaleLLM/docs/source/quick_start.rst

 .. code-block:: bash

-    # Install ScaleLLM with CUDA 12.1 and PyTorch 2.3
+    # Install ScaleLLM with CUDA 12.4 and Pytorch 2.4.0
     $ pip install scalellm

 Install other versions